GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

     </thead>
 <tbody>
     <tr>
-      <td scope="row">Create a communication strategy—with announcements and reminders—for training requirements.
-Choose strategic timing, for example, that aligns with annual training requirements.</td>
+      <th scope="row">Create a communication strategy—with announcements and reminders—for training requirements.
+Choose strategic timing, for example, that aligns with annual training requirements.</th>
       <td>
       <ul>
       <li>Identify a training calendar that aligns with compliance cycles already implemented in your agency.</li>
        <li>Does your agency currently have a system in place to notify employees about mandatory training?</li>
        <li>Is there a reasonable deadline for training completion?</li></ul></td></tr>
     <tr>
-      <td scope="row">Tailor communication messages by audience such as mandatory versus recommended and by roles and responsibilities.</td>
+      <th scope="row">Tailor communication messages by audience such as mandatory versus recommended and by roles and responsibilities.</th>
       <td>
       <ul>
       <li>Determine available communication methods within your agency.</li>